Armadillidium maculatum: As pets

 Armadillidium maculatum has become a very popular pet among isopod hobbyists.
 Commonly called the zebra isopod due to its bold appearance, it is inexpensive and easy to keep.
 Armadillidium maculatum has no venomous or harmful bite or sting.
 Armadillidium maculatum is most often kept as a display isopod in a terrarium.
 More rarely, Armadillidium maculatum is kept as a cleaner in bioactive setups.
 Along with other isopods, Armadillidium maculatum can be help to turn otherwise useless organic matter like fallen leaves into essential nutrients.
 They can also eat leftover reptile food, and eat shed skin of insects and reptiles.
 Isopod breeders have managed to develop several different morphs of this species including "Yellow Zebra" with yellow stripes instead of white ones; "Spotted Zebras" with white spots instead of stripes; and "High White" where the white stripes are considerably larger and make up a majority of the exoskeleton's coloration.
 Along with other members of its family and some others, it is not used as a feeder because of their tougher exoskeleton, and their ability to roll into a ball.

 Distribution

-Armadillidium maculatum is native to a small range in southeastern France.
-Unlike many of its cousins, such as Armadillidium vulgare, it has not been introduced into other regions of the world.
+Armadillidium maculatum is endemic a small region of southeastern France and Monaco.
 It has a far greater spread as pets and vivarium cleaners.
 Like other woodlice, it can be found underneath stones, leaf litter, rotting logs, and anywhere that could retain moisture to prevent desiccation, as they need moisture to breathe.